 When will more detailed census data be published?

-The ONS will publish ‘topic summaries’ for England and Wales between October and December 2022.
+The ONS will publish ‘topic summaries’ for England and Wales starting in November 2022, with releases continuing until February 2023.
 These will be tables for single census variables, grouped by theme and released in stages.

 These include characteristics like ethnic group, religion, and nationality; employment and housing status; and health and education.
 The 2021 census also asked for the first time about sexual orientation and (in England and Wales) gender identity and Armed Forces veterans.